compojoom/refire/README.md

 ## React components

-These higher-order components are not available for [React Native](https://facebook.github.io/react-native/) yet, they'll work when [this issue](https://github.com/facebook/react-native/issues/2985) gets resolved.
+These higher-order components will help you with basic Firebase tasks.

+**FirebaseOAuth** does not work with [React Native](https://facebook.github.io/react-native/) yet as it requires browser redirects or popups.
+It might be possible to add React Native version later as WebView component is now available for both iOS & Android.

 ### FirebaseLogin